google/dspl/docs/index.md

 ## Samples

 Examples are in the DSPL 2.0 GitHub repository under [`samples`](https://github.com/google/dspl/tree/master/samples).
+Currently only Eurostat unemployment includes DSPL 2.0 metadata.

 ## Contributing

-To contribute, see the [CONTRIBUTING](CONTRIBUTING.html) file and after submitting a CLA, submit pull requests to the [DSPL 2.0 GitHub repository](https://github.com/google/dspl)
+To contribute, see the [CONTRIBUTING](CONTRIBUTING.html) file and after submitting a CLA, submit pull requests to the [DSPL GitHub repository](https://github.com/google/dspl)